simoncourtecuisse/PayMyBuddy/README.md

 - MySQL, Connector/J & Community Server

 ## Build
-Build application with the command `mvn clean install`
+Build application with the command `mvn clean install`.

 ## Run
 To run the application you have to update the `application.properties` in the `resources` folder: